 I point this out not because it’s an industry-wide trend.
-Hilton Hotels & Resorts are largely replacing their gift shops with toiletry and snack racks or vending machines by the front desk.
+Hilton Hotels & Resorts largely replaced their gift shops with toiletry and snack racks or vending machines by the front desk.
 My intent, instead, is to have you thinking about showcasing the appeal of sentimental souvenirs in your place of retail business.

 When you’re able to add sentimental value to items you’re selling, this value-added makes the items more attractive to consumers.
 You can set higher prices for the items.